RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 ## Introduction

+Facial recognition technology is useful and can be applied to a wide range of applications.
+It can be used as a strong form of security and can enable developers to create potentially more convenient user interfaces.
+This makes creating a model for facial recognition important and useful for society.

-We aim to create an unsupervised model and cluster the images via k-means clustering (while also applying PCA).
+We aim to create an unsupervised model and that can classify human emotions by using k-means clustering and PCA.
 This means taking out the emotion encodings/column (at least) of the original dataset.

 ![Kmeans Clustering](images/KmeansClustering.png)